microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 ### Configure debugger

-From the **Command Palette** (`kb(workbench.action.showCommands)`), select **Debug: Open launch.json**, and select the environment that matches your project (Node.js, Python, C++, etc).
+Open the **Command Palette** (`kb(workbench.action.showCommands)`) and select **Debug: Open launch.json**, which will prompt you to select the environment that matches your project (Node.js, Python, C++, etc).
 This will generate a `launch.json` file.
 Node.js support is built-in and other environments require installing the appropriate language extensions.
 See the debugging [documentation](/docs/editor/debugging.md) for more details.

 ![configure debugging](images/tips-and-tricks/configure_debug.gif)